The appearance of U.S. Department of Defense (DoD) visual information does not imply or constitute DoD endorsement.

 Study and analyze the development and operation of political systems and their interactions, including international relations and conflict

-You’re probably not in this kind of work for the money, but the money is pretty good!
-Government jobs will pay toward the lower end of the scale for any given position, but the job security and benefits are unparalleled… not to mention the thrill of code-word clearance.
+You’re probably not in this kind of work for the money, but the money can be pretty good.
+Government jobs often come with salaries toward the lower end of the scale for any given position, but the job security and benefits are unparalleled… not to mention the thrill of code-word clearance.

 Finding a Military-Supportive University for Your Intelligence Studies Degree